benjertho/audi_code_challenge/Readme.txt

+Audi Auto Driving Coding Challenge.
+48 hours of Programming and not even a follow up email.
+Apply at your own risk.

 You are a software developer at CarSW.org.
 Your departement develops a new sensor data fusion approach.
 To this end, a test vehicle is available including a single sensor providing objects every 400 ms.
 Your job is to implement an interface in order to connect to the vehicles sensors.